 ABOUT THE PROJECT

 The City and its partners operate the Plus 15 network in downtown Calgary.
-This includes 86 bridges and over 16 km of elevated walkways that connect office towers downtown, protect pedestrians from the weather and provide more direct connections between buildings so that users do not have to cross busy urban streets.
+This includes 86 bridges and over 16 km of elevated walkways that connect over 100 buildings.

 The development of a comprehensive, holistic, and clear wayfinding system that makes it easier for Calgarians and visitors to access and navigate the Plus 15 network is supported by over a decade of Centre City policy, including: